Engineering Floquet moir\'e patterns for scalable photocurrents: From edge to bulk states

 Up to this point, we have dealt with interference patterns generated by the irradiation of two lasers tilted at opposite angles on the same axis, leading to quasi-1D supercells.
 In this section, we show that the interaction between the space-dependent polarization and the geometry of the lattice can lead to 2D moiré-like patterns.

 Equations described in Sec.~\ref{sec:tilted_laser} can be used to obtain the resulting vector potential for any tilting condition, provided the proper rotation is applied to each individual contribution.
 An interesting configuration results from the addition of a third laser with a tilt on the $y$ coordinate to the irradiation condition already employed in Fig.~\ref{fig:tiltedLDOS}.
 In Fig.~\ref{fig:2D} we show the vector potential polarization pattern in a $2\times2$ supercell plot.
 It is clearly seen that a 2D moiré-like pattern is obtained under these conditions.
 Interestingly, each region of polarization is enclosed by the opposite polarization handedness.
 This picture can be read intuitively in light of what has been discussed above, supported by bulk-boundary correspondence arguments.
 One possibility is that the FIS circulates in closed loops in each region akin to bulk Landau states, as is schematically depicted with arrows in Fig.~\ref{fig:2D}.
 If so, the bulk of the irradiated region would be imprinted with dispersionless topologically protected Floquet states.
 However, this outcome would depend on the spacing between polarization lobes.
 If this is smaller than the spatial confinement of FIS this would allow them to hop to a neighboring region with the same polarization.
+These results also contribute to the broader context of moiré-induced topology in 2D materials~\cite{fumega2023,bennett2023,hu2023,li2024,huaman2024}.